 In privacyIDEA 2.12 the Event Handler framework was added.
-Two new tables "eventhandler" and "eventhandleroption" were added.
+Two new tables "eventhandler" and "eventhandler privacyIDEA 2.12 the Event Handler framework was added.

 '''

 pi-manage db stamp 4f32a4e1bf33 -d path/to/migrations

 pi-manage db upgrade -d path/to/migrations

 '''